-Let’s face it, budgets and Jägerbomb tolerance can only stretch so far.
-Not to worry, though, because Newcastle is also a great city of culture.
-Newcastle area is home to seven cinemas, but today I would like to tell you about our three favourites here at the Courier.
+Let’s face it, student budgets and Jägerbomb tolerance can only stretch so far.
+Not to worry though, because Newcastle is also a great city of culture.
+The Greater Newcastle area is home to seven cinemas, but today I would like to tell you about our three favourites here at the Courier.

 First up is a Toon institution, the Tyneside Cinema.
 Located at 10 Pilgrim Street near Grey’s Monument in the city centre, this independent, BFI-supported cinema features four dedicated screening rooms, alongside spaces devoted to the teaching and training centres.

 If that is not enough, the entire building is one big beautiful art deco throwback, with interiors designed by local hero Ridley Scott, no less.
 If it’s indie charm you want, then the Tyneside Cinema is the place for you.

 While the cinema does regularly show the latest big blockbusters, it is better known for its screenings of the latest indie releases, from both the UK and abroad.
 Fans of classic cinema, international films and documentaries are also catered to with the cinema running festivals celebrating the works of specific directors, actors or eras.

 Here’s a little tip – get there early and spend some time either in the upstairs café Tyneside Coffee Rooms, which is open til 7pm on weekdays, or, if you fancy something a bit stronger, head down to their ground floor Tyneside Bar Café and kill the time before the start of the movie which has a delicious menu of both food and drink.